Sunday, September 1, 2013, Larry Wilson from our church, a fellow lover of all things Hebrew, gave me a Shofar, as seen

 The next letter is "pey" and is a picture of a mouth.
 It symbolizes to open and make known.
-It can be significantly associated obviously with speech and voice.
-We saw in Exodus 19 how the Shofar was associated with God's voice as well as in the above verse quoting Isaiah about the voice of one crying in the wilderness.
+It can be significantly associated with speech and voice.
+We saw in Exodus nineteen how the Shofar was associated with God's voice as well as in the above verse quoting Isaiah about "the voice of one crying in the wilderness."

-Repent is the first word of the Gospel is the announcement intended to break through the hardness of the human heart and awaken to its need of transformation.
+"Repent" is the first word of the Gospel.
+It is an announcement intended to break through the hardness of the human heart and awaken to its need for transformation.
 An "open" ear is what is required.

-It is interesting that the Gospels record so many instances of Jesus healing blind and deaf people.
-I think it images for us our biggest problems spiritually and that is our closed, eyes, and ears.
+Interestingly, the Gospels record so many instances of Jesus healing blind and deaf people.
+It illustrates for us our biggest problems spiritually, and that is our closed eyes and ears.

-"He who has ears to hear" is used 6 times in the gospels, the first is in Matthew chapter 11 where Jesus is talking about John the Baptist and how prior generations who did not...
+"He who has ears to hear" is used six times in the Gospels.
+The first use is in Matthew chapter eleven, where Jesus is talking about John the Baptist and how prior generations who did not.

-"exercise its capacity to hear but made excuses not hear John and Jesus"
+"exercise their capacity to hear but made excuses not hear John and Jesus."

-"He who has ears to hear" is used 8 times in the book of Revelation in reference to both rewards for overcoming and repentance advised to the 7 churches and the rest are used in the parable of the sower.
+"He who has ears to hear" is used eight times in the book of Revelation concerning both rewards for overcoming and repentance in advising the seven churches, and the rest appear in The Parable of the Sower.

-The parable of the sower references the reception of Gods Word into the human heart and is imaged by various types of soil.
-The hearts that were unproductive were hearts that were not necessarily "open" to change they were hard, filled with other things, not conducive to growing living things, and deeply distracted. just after this parable is the parable of "revealed" light and wraps up with "...therefore take heed how you hear"
+The Parable of the Sower references the reception of God's Word into the human heart and is depicted by various types of soil.
+The hearts that were unproductive were hearts that were not necessarily "open" to change.
+They were hard, filled with other things, not conducive to growing living things, and deeply distracted.
+Just after this parable is the parable of "revealed" light and wraps up with . . .

 The image of the shofar blast should image for us the distinct call to attention God deserves.
 It should be the sound that opens our ears and calls us away from every distraction so that His Word can be planted in our hearts and produce a harvest.